President and CEO

 Ms. Lindsay received her B.S. from the University of Massachusetts-Amherst and an M.B.A. from Simmons College School of Management in Boston.

-Patty DeAngelis joined MassDevelopment as the Agency’s General Counsel in June 2013, bringing experience in public and private real estate, construction, and labor and employment law.
-Prior to joining MassDevelopment, Ms. DeAngelis served as general counsel to the Executive Office of Labor and Workforce Development’s Department of Labor Standards, where she was charged with interpreting and enforcing wage, apprenticeship, youth employment, employment safety laws, and various licensing laws, as well as representing the agency in litigation brought against it.
+Patty DeAngelis joined MassDevelopment as the Agency’s General Counsel in June 2013, bringing experience in public and private real estate transactions, construction, litigation, and labor and employment law.
+Prior to joining MassDevelopment, Ms. DeAngelis served as general counsel to the Executive Office of Labor and Workforce Development’s Department of Labor Standards, where she was charged with interpreting and enforcing wage, apprenticeship, youth employment, employment safety laws, and various licensing laws.
 She also served as general counsel at Shawmut Design and Construction and senior counsel at Palmer and Dodge, LLP, where she was a member of the firm’s real estate and transportation departments.